QuantumChemistryGroup/ConfEntropyTutorial/README.md

 Tutorial on how to calculate molecular entropy and perform Boltzmann averaging

 0) Download folder ```programs``` with all the scripts onto your Linux computer.
-1) (Step_1) Generate Cartesian coordinates of any random conformer of a system (e.g. m1_00_PEt2Ph.xyz in Step_1) and optimize your random conformer, e.g. with ORCA:
+1) (Step_1) Generate Cartesian coordinates of any random conformer of a system (e.g. m1_00_PEt2Ph.xyz in folder Step_1) and optimize your random conformer, e.g. with ORCA:

 a) preprare an input file: ```python3 /path/to/programs/dft_opt-orca_CONF.py m1_00_PEt2Ph.xyz PBE0-D3 TZ``` (feel free to adjust dft_opt-orca_CONF.py to feet your needs)